 Therapies offered at Serenity Lodge drug addiction treatment centers include, but aren’t limited to:

 - Acceptance and Commitment Therapy (ACT).
 ACT, a type of cognitive behavioral therapy (CBT) asks people to alter negative behaviors.
-ACT improves guests’ well-being by teaching them how to overcome negative thoughts and feelings.
+ACT improves clients’ well-being by teaching them how to overcome negative thoughts and feelings.

 - Relapse Prevention